 Poetry & Nocturnes at Rosies – May 11th 8 pm

-Poetry Readings from Catherine Ann Cullen, Enda Wyley & Adam Wyeth
+Poetry Readings from Catherine Ann Cullen, Enda Wyley, Adam Wyeth & Michael O’Loughlin

 Nocturnes from Pearse McGloughlin

-Catherine Ann Cullen has published two collections of poetry with Doghouse Books in Kerry, Strange Familiar (2013) and A Bone in My Throat (2007), and two children’s books with Little, Brown, Thirsty Baby (2003) and The Magical, Mystical, Marvellous Coat (2001).
+Catherine Ann Cullen is the inaugural A&L Goodbody Writer in Residence at St Joseph’s School, East Wall (2016-18).
+She has written three collections of poetry, most recently The Other Now: new and selected poems, published by Dedalus Press in October 2016.
+Her previous collections, Strange Familiar (2013) and A Bone in My Throat (2007), were published by Doghouse Books in Kerry.
+She has written two children’s books with Little, Brown, in the US, Thirsty Baby (2003) and The Magical, Mystical, Marvellous Coat (2001).
 The latter won a gold award for Poetry and Folklore from the American Parents Association.
-Her work is included in If Ever You Go: A Map of Dublin in Poetry and Song (Dedalus Press 2014), and her poem ‘Scooter’ won the Francis Ledwidge International Poetry Award in 2009.
+Her work is included in If Ever You Go: A Map of Dublin in Poetry and Song (Dedalus Press 2014) and many other anthologies. and is part of the Ireland Poetry Reading Archive at the James Joyce Library in UCD.
+Her poem, ‘Peculiarly Intimate Act’ won the Francis Ledwidge International Poetry Award in 2016, an award she also won in 2009 for her poem ‘Scooter’.
 She has made documentaries and a series about food for RTÉ Radio 1, produced current affairs, arts and features, and is a regular contributor of essays and poetry to Sunday Miscellany.
+She was recently awarded a PhD by Middlesex University.
 She is a graduate of the M.Phil.
-(Creative Writing) at Trinity College Dublin, where she works part-time on the Trinity Access Programme.
-A busy lady, she is currently researching a PhD on ballads and folklore at Middlesex University, will have another volume of poems, The Other Now, published by Dedalus Press.
+(Creative Writing) at Trinity College Dublin, where she works part-time on the Trinity Access Programmes.

 Enda Wyley is poet and children’s author.
 She was born in Dun Laoghaire, Co Dublin 1966.
 She has published five collections of poetry.
 Borrowed Space, New and Selected Poems , (2014), To Wake to This, (2009 ), Poems for Breakfast, ( 2004 ), Socrates in the Garden, ( 1998) and Eating Baby Jesus, ( 1993 ).
 Her poetry has been widely broadcast, translated and anthologised including in The Harvard Anthology of Modern Irish Poetry, USA (2010) and The Wake Forest Book of Irish Women Poets, USA (2011) Femmes d’Irlande en Poésie, 1973-2013, ed Clíona Ní Ríordáin, Paris and Lines of Vision, The National Gallery of Ireland, 2014.
 She holds a B.Ed with a distinction in English Literature, was the recipient of an M.A in Creative Writing from Lancaster University, was the inaugural winner of the Vincent Buckley Poetry Prize and has received many Arts Council Literature Bursaries for her writing.
 In 2014 she was the recipient of a Patrick and Katherine Kavanagh Fellowship for her poetry.
 In recent years she has been Poet- at -Work in the Coombe Maternity Hospital, Dublin and Writer in Residence at The Marino Institute of Education, Dublin.
 Enda Wyley’s books for children from O’Brien Press are Boo and Bear and The Silver Notebook.
 Her book I Won’t Go to China! was awarded a Reading Association of Ireland Special Merit Award 2011.
 She lives in Dublin.
 Enda Wyley was elected to Aosdána in March 2015.